florae123/taxi-simulator-lab/README.md

 6. Insert in the switch node into property the string **payload.d.velocity** and add a rules for > 50 and <50.
 ![Node-RED configure switch node](images/10_Node-RED_Configure_switch_node.jpg)

-7. Create new debug node and connect each output of the switch node.
+7. Create a new debug node and connect each output of the switch node.
 ![Node-RED configure connect switch to debug](images/12_Node-RED_Connect_debug_to_switch.jpg)

 8. Create a new function node to build a text message in case of danger.